cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 The constructor of `CCClass` is defined by `constructor`.
 To ensure that deserialization can always run correctly, `constructor` **is not allowed to define **constructor parameters**.

-> **Note**: If developers really need to use construction parameters, they can get them through `arguments`, but remember that if this class will be serialized, you must ensure that the object can still be new when the construction parameters are all default.
+> **Note**: if developers really need to use construction parameters, they can get them through `arguments`, but remember that if this class will be serialized, you must ensure that the object can still be new when the construction parameters are all default.

 ## Judging The Type